Chapter

 or suffocate from fear.
 Although they had been raising these foxes for

-eighty years, they still had not become tame.
-People who have attempted
+eighty years, they still had not become tame, and people who have attempted

-to raise wolves encountered exactly the same problems.
-Belyaev reported
+to raise wolves encountered the same problems.
+Belyaev, in the process

-extremely aggressive, 20 percent were fearful and 10 percent
+extremely aggressive, 20 percent were somewhat fearful and 10 percent,

 “displayed a quiet, exploratory reaction without either fear or